- Level 2

 Important skills for brain injury jobs include:

-Knowing how the brain works
+- Knowing how the brain works.

-Understanding the effects of brain injuries on the body, mind, and emotions
+- Understanding the effects of brain injuries on the body, mind, and emotions.

-Talking clearly with brain injury survivors
+- Talking clearly with brain injury survivors.

-Dealing with difficult behavior
+- Dealing with difficult behaviour.

-Making care and recovery plans for each person
+- Making care and recovery plans for each person.

-Knowing the rules and ethics of brain injury care
+- Knowing the rules and ethics of brain injury care.

 People in these jobs often work together to provide the best support.
 The goal is to help people live better, become more independent, and recover.